-• Lesson 35 - https://scsk12.learnzillion.com/lesson_plans/14925-lesson-35-analyzing-how-quindlen-s-style-and-content-contribute-to-the-persuasiveness-of-quilt-of-a-country your answer.
+• Lesson 35 - https://scsk12.learnzillion.com/lesson plans/14925-lesson-35-analyzing-how-quindlen-s-style-and-content-contribute-to-the-persuasiveness-of-quilt-of-a-country (Specific time stamps available in LZ Teaching Notes found beside the lesson slides.)

 • What is the author's definition of the American Dream in this text?
-Use evidence from the text to support
+Use evidence from the text to support your answer.

-• Is the author's definition of the American Dream attainable?
+Is the author's definition of the American Dream attainable?